WeatherwaxCosplay/Robodragon/README.md

 ## Gamepad Remote Control Options

-A variety of gamepad-style remote control configurations are available, some of which are illustrated below.
+A variety of gamepad-style wireless remote control configurations are available, some of which are illustrated below.
 I have experimented with most of these at various point and have endeavoured to develop (or adapt from existing sources) a [simple, standardised set of Arduino gamepad software libraries](https://github.com/semuconsulting) to allow end users to adopt different configurations more or less interchangeably.
 See the README files in these libraries for further details.